Why do I need a Reserve Fund Plan?

 The purpose of a Reserve Fund Plan is to determine the amount to be set aside each year to meet non-routine expenses of a capital nature.
 These include the replacement, renewal, or repair of both minor and major capital items such as windows, fencing, concrete paths, carpeting, common property lighting, painting of buildings, amongst many other things.

 The benefit of obtaining a Reserve Fund Plan is to provide for a pool of funds to be easily applied to maintain the appearance and the quality of the improvements contained within the strata scheme, and thereby assisting the Strata Company to meet their legal obligations.

-There is a strict Duty of Care to repair and maintain common property, and in particular to ensure that the common property is safe for the owners and their visitors.
-(See s100 of the new Strata Titles Act or s35 in the old Act).
+There is a Duty of Care for the Strata Company to repair and maintain common property, and in particular to ensure that the common property is safe for the owners and their visitors.
+(See s91 of the new Strata Titles Act 1985 below).91.
+General duty (1) A strata company must -

 In addition, there is the Common Law Duty of Care to all visitors and owners to ensure that the property is safe for any person.
 These provisions are usually set out under the Civil Liability Act 2002.